Spartronics4915/2019-DeepSpace/DriveTuning.md

 We can easily imagine gathering data that captures the mapping between a particular velocity and the voltage required to attain it.
 It gets a little trickier because no drivetrain is perfect and we thus anticipate that the left voltage map will differ from the right voltage map.
-And of course, until we have a final robot with all subsystems mounted and operating, any characterization efforts will be placeholders.
+And of course, since the dynamic behavior of the robot depends heavily upon mass and mass distribution, we must hold off on final characterization efforts until we have a final robot.

-There are a number of FRC-centric resources available to assist with drive characterization.
+Happily, there are a number of FRC-centric resources available to assist with drive characterization.
 First and foremost is the [FRC Whitepaper On Drive Characterization](https://www.chiefdelphi.com/uploads/default/original/3X/f/7/f79d24101e6f1487e76099774e4ba60683e86cda.pdf5).
-This paper is referenced by most other resources and is a great resource if you want to understand some of the physics principles behind robot characterization.
+This paper is referenced by most other resources and is a great resource if you want to understand some of the physical principles behind robot characterization.
-Another great resources is chapter 4 of [Practical Guide to State-space Control](https://github.com/calcmogul/state-space-guide).
-Finally, there are canned drive characterization implementations built into our Team254-based codebase as well as via the [FRC Drive Characterization github](https://github.com/robotpy/robot-characterization).
+Another great resource is chapter 4 of [Practical Guide to State-space Control](https://github.com/calcmogul/state-space-guide).
+Equations you'll find there are a little intimidating but some are quite central to our endeavor.
+Finally, there are canned drive characterization procedures built into our Team254-based codebase as well as in the [FRC Drive Characterization github](https://github.com/robotpy/robot-characterization).

 At the end of the day, the goal described by these resources it to characterize a robot drive for straight linear motion via this formula: